reason-healthcare/AHRQ-CDS-Connect-Authoring-Tool/frontend/TEST_ISSUES_AND_FIX_PLAN.md

 ## Success Criteria

-- ✅ All 2 failing tests pass (7 new failures from type improvements have been fixed)
+- ✅ All 8 failing tests from TypeScript migration have been fixed
 - ✅ No new failures introduced
 - ✅ All 710 passing tests continue to pass
 - ✅ Code passes linting and formatting